 For no annual fee: Blue Cash Everyday® Card from American Express

 - The Blue Cash Everyday® Card from American Express offers 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
 2% cash back at U.S. gas stations and at select U.S. department stores.
 1% cash back on other purchases.
 That doesn’t include superstores and warehouses.
-New cardholders can earn a earn 20% back on purchases at amazon.com on the card in the first 6 months, up to $200 back. plus, earn $100 back after you spend $1,000 in purchases on your new card within the first 6 months
+New cardholders can earn a earn $200 back after you spend $1,000 in purchases on your new card within the first 3 months.

 For warehouse shopping: Costco Anywhere Visa® Card by Citi and Sam's Club Mastercard

 Neither card above gives you bonus cash back for spending at superstores or warehouses.
 Consider adding one of these two cards to your wallet instead.

 - Costco Anywhere Visa® Card by Citi: Earn 4% cash back on eligible gas for the first $7,000 per year and then 1% thereafter, 3% on restaurants & travel, 2% at Costco & Costco.com, 1% on all other purchases.
 Cashback rewards come in one annual rewards certificate at the end of February.
 You can redeem rewards for cash or merchandise at U.S. Costco warehouses.

 - Sam's Club Mastercard: Earn 5% cash back on gas (on the first $6,000 per year, then 1%), 3% back on dining and travel, 1% back on other purchases.
 Cash back is loaded to your Sam’s Club membership and can only be used in-store or at SamsClub.com.